-Smoother skin, healthy hair and brighter eyes are a few of many benefits of eating walnuts.
-Walnuts are a terrific source of zinc, an ingredient known to strengthen hair follicles.
+Walnuts: Smoother skin, healthy hair and brighter eyes are among walnuts’ many nutritional benefits.
+They’re also a terrific source of zinc, an ingredient known to strengthen hair follicles.

-Almonds eaten in moderation have proven to have a positive impact on human’s health.
-This also includes the condition of your strands.
-The nut is a great source of vitamin E which researchers say is particularly good for keeping your locks thick and lustrous.
-You heard it right – this gives you another reason to dive into that almond butter jar!
+Almonds: Even in moderation, almonds are proven to have a positive impact on your health – and that includes the condition of your strands.
+This nut is a great source of vitamin E, which researchers say is particularly good for thick and lustrous locks.

-Spinach is filled with nutritious ingredients such as sebum, iron, omega-3, potassium, magnesium, and calcium.
-All mentioned help keeping hair lustrous, shiny and hydrated.
+Spinach: Always a fan favorite in terms of healthy superfoods, spinach is packed with ingredients such as sebum, iron, omega-3, potassium, magnesium, and calcium – all of which will help keep your hair shiny and hydrated.

-Eggs are packed with biotin, a B vitamin which improves the growth of the hair.
-You can also find biotin in almonds, salmon and…
+Eggs: These contain lots of biotin, a B vitamin which can also improve hair growth.
+And you can also find biotin in the aforementioned almonds, salmon and…

-The health benefits of avocados are widely known by many people.
-Fewer people know that this superfruit helps to prevent hair loss.
+Avocado: The health benefits of avocados are widely known, but many don’t know that this superfruit can also help prevent hair loss.
 Avocados are high in vitamins B and E, which are essential for hair growth and for repairing damage to the scalp.

-Just like walnuts, oysters are also filled with zinc.
-Oysters help to make sure that the oil glands around the hair follicles are working properly.
-Low levels of zinc can cause hair loss, slow growth, and dandruff.
+Oysters: Just like walnuts, oysters are filled with zinc – and keeping zinc levels up is important for hair since low levels can cause hair loss, slow growth, and dandruff.

-Beans and lentils are known for being super rich sources of iron and protein, both things your hair needs in order to grow longer.
-Lentils, especially, are great for growth and maintenance of the hair.
+Lentils: Beans and lentils are known for being super rich sources of iron and protein, both things your hair needs in order to grow longer.
+Lentils, in particular, provide key benefits for hair such as growth and overall maintenance.